Accent Walls

 The Challenge

-On paper this hallway looked straightforward, but the details were anything but.
-The arched openings — two of them framing pass-throughs along the corridor — meant the vertical batten runs couldn't simply stop at a square corner.
-The paneling had to wrap cleanly around curved drywall returns and terminate in a way that looked purposeful, not patched.
-Getting that transition right required careful layout and precise cuts on every board that touched an arch.
+On paper this hallway looked straightforward.
+The details were anything but.
+Two arched openings frame pass-throughs along the corridor, which meant the vertical batten runs couldn't just stop at a square corner.
+The paneling had to wrap around curved drywall returns and terminate like it was planned that way, not patched.
+Every single board that touched an arch needed careful layout and a precise cut.

 Before: Accent Walls by AVP Construction JAX in Nocatee, Jacksonville, FL